averkinderen/mscloud.github.io/_posts/2020-05-15-Devops-Release-Pipelines-with-AppService-IP-Restrictions.md

           downloadPath: '$(System.ArtifactsDirectory)'
 ```

+And adding the public IP to the allow list on the Azure APP:

 ![WebApp IP restrictions]({{ site.url }}/assets/images/2020-05-16-AZDO-IPrestrictions.png)

-And after this we could succesfully read the swagger file from our APIapp and update the API management. :smile:
+After this we could succesfully read the swagger file from our APIapp and update the API management. :smile:

 ![Successfly read from swagger]({{ site.url }}/assets/images/2020-05-16-AZDO-200.png)

-We also updated our ARM template that deploys our webApps to automatically add the public IP to the allow list.
+We also updated our ARM template that deploys our webApps to automatically add the public IP of the Azure Firewall to the allow list.

 ```json
 "variables": {